aa-blinov/paratrack/README.md

 ## Web UI

-Better Track now includes a simple web interface as an alternative to the CLI!
+ParaTrack now includes a simple web interface as an alternative to the CLI!

 ### Starting the Web UI